addy-analytics/DATACAMP_GUIDED_PROJECTS/README.md

   Thes project are invaluable in honing my proficiency in a crucial data science practice: exploratory data analysis.
 It equips me with the ability to handle raw data effectively and draw meaningful conclusions from the plots I generate during the analysis process.

-### 1. Investigating Netflix Movies and Guest Stars in The Office
+### 1. Investigating Netflix Movies and Guest Stars in The Office (Unguided and Guided Project)
 #### 📺Project Task
+For Unguided Project
   1. Create a matplotlib scatter plot of the data that contains the following attributes:
     - Each episode's episode number plotted along the x-axis
     - Each episode's viewership (in millions) plotted along the y-axis